luisarizmendi/edge-demos/demos/microshift/README.md

 ---
 **Summary**

+Show how you can use directly connected Hardware from applications deployed on top of Microshift.

+---

 Sometimes you will need to use localy connected hardware to your edge device.
 In the following example we will connect a webcame to our device running microshift and deploy an application that makes use of it.

----

 **_NOTE:_** *If you are using a VM you could redirect the webcam port to the VM*